Descon ETV2/Crumple Zone

 • Spray Paint

-• Construction Tools (Scalpel, matey, shiver me timbers, mixin' sticks etc)
+• Construction Tools (Scalpel, mixin' sticks etc)

 There's a lot o' parts, but I think that's pretty much it.
-Many parts o' this rocket could be built usin' t' builder's personal preferences, me bucko, and thar are certainly things I would do differently.
+Many parts o' this rocket could be built usin' t' builder's personal preferences, and thar are certainly things I would do differently.

 Construction